Knicks vs. Heat Predictions & Picks - Eastern Conference Semifinals Game 5

 Knicks Performance Insights

-- New York ranks 11th in the NBA with 116 points per game so far this season.
-At the other end of the court, it ranks 12th with 113.1 points allowed per contest.

-- The Knicks haven't produced many dimes this year, ranking third-worst in the NBA with 22.9 assists per game.
+- The Knicks haven't posted many dimes this year, ranking third-worst in the NBA with 22.9 assists per contest.

 Heat Performance Insights